Alex Burrows: Personal life

 Burrows was born in Pincourt, Québec, to parents Rodney and Carole.
 His father emigrated from London, England, at 23, while his mother, a Québec native, is an elementary school principal.
 Burrows has two sisters as well—one older and one younger.
 He grew up speaking mostly French and attended French schools.
 His English has a noticeable Québecois accent.

 In July 2010, Burrows married his longtime girlfriend, Nancy Roy.
 On April 27, 2011, Nancy gave birth to the couple's first child, a girl named Victoria.
 Alex became a second-time father on March 4, 2013, to a daughter named Lexie.
 On November 15, 2015, the couple's third child and first son Jacob was born.
 They live in Montreal during the off-season.

 Burrows was the closest friend on the Canucks to former teammate Luc Bourdon, who died in a motorcycle accident in May 2008.
 In the hockey season following his death, Burrows occasionally celebrated goals with a bow-and-arrow mime, a gesture that Bourdon himself did after scoring during his junior career.
 He and his wife (girlfriend at the time) remained close to Bourdon's girlfriend, Charlene Ward.

 In the 2009 off-season, Burrows was involved in an assault incident while playing in a summer ice hockey league.
 Police were called to an arena in Kirkland, Québec, on July 21 after Burrows allegedly struck a goaltender, 19-year-old Koray Celik, in the face.
-No arrests, however, were made at the scene.
+No arrests were made at the scene.